armory/docs/content/en/armory-enterprise/armory-admin/policy-engine/policy-engine-use/_index.md

 Solution:

 Open your browser's console and see if there are SSL exceptions.
-If there are, check what the `baseUrl` value for the OPA server is in `profiles/spinnaker-local.yml` (Halyard-based deployments) or your operator config.
+If there are, check what the `baseUrl` value for the OPA server is in your operator config.
 Specifically, using HTTPS for an HTTP server can cause SSL exceptions.